mona12-bit/Murf_day1/README.md

 This project is based on MIT-licensed templates from LiveKit and includes integration with Murf Falcon.
 See individual LICENSE files in backend and frontend directories for details.

-## Have Fun!

-Remember, the goal is to learn, experiment, and build amazing voice AI agents.
-Don't hesitate to be creative and push the boundaries of what's possible with Murf Falcon and LiveKit!

-Good luck with the challenge!

----

 Built for the AI Voice Agents Challenge by murf.ai